Top 13 Reasons Basketball Players Go to Junior College First

 It’s more than just a backup plan!
 There are many reasons basketball players go to Junior College first.
 NJCAA Junior College’s (a.k.a.
 JUCO’s) serve a great purpose for many student-athletes.

 Junior College in the United States of America is an option for players who have graduated from high school to go and continue their higher education.
-They typically offer vocational training which are courses designed to prepare you for either skilled trades, technical based jobs and get you ready to enter professions in areas such as: nursing, medicine, engineering, accountancy, business administration, architecture and criminology.
+They typically offer vocational training, which includes courses designed to prepare you for skilled trades, technical-based jobs, and professions in areas such as nursing, medicine, engineering, accountancy, business administration, architecture, and criminology.
 You can also attend to gain additional education and meet the grade requirements for you to go to another college at the end of the 2 years.
 Student-athletes typically attend junior colleges for one to two years.

 COLLEGE BASKETBALL OPENINGS